CS2103JAN2017-W13-B3/addressbook-level4/docs/DeveloperGuide.md

 ### 2.1.
 Prerequisites

-Here are some tasks you should to complete before diving into the project.
+Here are some tasks you should complete before diving into the project.

 1. Install **JDK `1.8.0_60`**  or later<br>